rubyforgood/human-essentials/README.md

 Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly, instead of Forking first.

-### Deployment Process
-The human-essentials application should be deployed ideally on a weekly or bi-weekly schedule.
-However, this depends on the amount of updates that we have merged into main.
-Assuming there is updates that we want to ship into deploy, this is the process we take to getting updates from our `main` branch deployed to our servers.

 ### Requirements

 - You will need SSH access to our servers